fliucm/vr/README.md

 ## 1.2 Perception of Scale in BIM-Based Virtual Reality Environments

-This project investigated how the scale of a VR environment might impact subjects’ perception of a design.
+This project investigated how the scale of a VR environment might influence subjects’ perception of a design.
 It compared VR-based design reviews to physical mock-up perceptions in the scope of facility maintenance.

 * **Tools**: SketchUp, Unreal Engine, Oculus Quest